 Waldorf schools are known for their interdiscliplinary approach to education and their emphasis on the cultivation of imagination in childhood.

-Waldorf students experience subject matter in many ways, including discussion, movement, and artistic rendering.
+Waldorf students experience subject matter in many ways, including discussion, movement, and artistically.
 They are challenged and inspired at each stage of growth.

 Some of the key characteristics of Waldorf education are: